chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 The reduce operation is a technique that combines all the elements of a vector (i.e. an array containing our individual livestock datasets) into a single value (i.e. the final joined table).

+The reduce operation accomplishes this by:
+1. looping over a vector
-The reduce operation accomplishes this by iteratively applying a function that takes two arguments and chaining the output of one iteration into the input of the next
+2. applying a function that takes two arguments (such as `dplyr::full_join)
+3. and chaining the output of one iteration into the input of the next

 Sound familiar?
 This is almost exactly what we just performed manually when building `livestock.data` except this time we'll be leveraging R to do it for us!
 So let's see how we can apply reduce to elegantly join all of our datasets